haslab/LangSMC/docs/source/index.rst

 of the semantics of these ideal-world libraries that developers can use to animate and debug their high-level computation specifications.

-The role of the framework is then to compile such idealized specifications into framework-specific executable code for the various parties.
+The role of the framework is then to compile such idealised specifications into framework-specific executable code for the various parties.
-This code will orchestrate calls to a distributed static library that implements low-level SMC protocols for each of the operations idealized, and thus allow the different parties to collaboratively carry out the computation over secret-shared data.Conceptually, such frameworks are carrying out two types of
+This code will orchestrate calls to a distributed static library that implements low-level SMC protocols for each of the operations idealised, and thus allow the different parties to collaboratively carry out the computation over secret-shared data.Conceptually, such frameworks are carrying out two types of
 transformations: